Proxem/BlasNet/README.md

 ## Requirements

-BlasNet was developped in .Net Standard 2.0 and is compatible with both .Net Framwork and .Net Core thus working on Windows and Linux platform.
+BlasNet is developed in .Net Standard 2.0 and is compatible with both .Net Framework and .Net Core thus working on Windows and Linux platform.
 For Mac OS users there shouldn't be any problem but we didn't test extensively.

 ### Intel MKL